bpurinton/PebbleCounts/README.md

 PebbleCounts is a free (released under GNU General Public License v3.0) and open-source application written by a geologist / amateur programmer.
 If you have any problems contact me [purinton@uni-potsdam.de](purinton@uni-potsdam.de) and I can help!

 # Quick note on imagery and running PebbleCounts
 Georeferenced ortho-photos should be in a [**UTM projection**](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), providing the scale in meters.
 You can use the [gdal](https://www.gdal.org/) command line utilities to [translate rasters between various projections](https://www.nceas.ucsb.edu/scicomp/recipes/gdal-reproject).
 Because PebbleCounts doesn't allow you to save work in the middle of clicking it's recommended that you don't use images covering areas of more than 2 by 2 meters or so.
-Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 10-pixels is appropriate.
+Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 20-pixels is appropriate.
 Resampling can also be accomplished quickly in [gdal](https://www.gdal.org/).
-For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles, and also to increase the lower cutoff (`-cutoff` flag) value to 25-pixels.
+For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles.
 If you want to cover a larger area simply break the image into smaller parts and process each individually, so you can give yourself a break.
 If at anytime you want to end the application simply press *CTRL + C*.

+## The PebbleCountsAuto Function
+In addition to the manual-clicking version of PebbleCounts based on k-means segmentation, we have also developed and included an automated version that has higher uncertainties.
+We recommend using PebbleCounts in a subset of data to validate larger areas run in PebbleCountsAuto.
+The description of the automatic algorithm and uncertainties can be found in the publication (**PUBLICATION DOI TO BE ADDED**).

 # Installation
-The first step is downloading the GitHub repository somewhere on your computer.
-The folder should contain:
+The first step is downloading the GitHub repository somewhere on your computer, and unzipping it.
+There you will find the Python algorithms (e.g., `PebbleCounts.py`), an `environment.yml` file containing the Python dependencies for quick installs with `conda` on Windows, a folder `example_data` with two example images one orthorectified and the other raw, and a folder `docs` containing the [full manual](docs/PebbleCounts_Manual.pdf).
-1. Three Python scripts: `PebbleCounts.py`, `PCfunctions.py`, `calculate_camera_resolution.py`
-2. An `environment.yml` file containing the Python dependencies and a `install_openCV_env_ubuntu18.sh` shell script for creating an openCV environment with conda on Ubuntu
-3. A folder `example_data` with two example images one orthorectified and the other raw
-4. A folder `docs` containing the [full manual](docs/PebbleCounts_Manual.pdf)

-## For the Pros
+## Experienced Users
 For those familiar with Python, the best way to install PebbleCounts is by simply downloading the GitHub repository, navigating to the PebbleCounts folder at the command line, ensuring all Python dependencies are installed (see the `environment.yml` file) and getting started by going through the [full manual](docs/PebbleCounts_Manual.pdf)

-## For Newbies
+## Less Experienced Users
 For newcomers to Python, no worries!
 Installation should be a cinch on most machines and I'll describe it here for Windows.
 First, you'll want the [Miniconda](https://conda.io/miniconda.html) Python package manager to setup a new Python environment for running the algorithm ([see this good article on Python package management](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).

 Download either the 32- or 64-bit installer of Python 3.x then follow the instructions.
 Add Miniconda to the system `PATH` variable when prompted.
 PebbleCounts has a number of important dependencies including [gdal](https://www.gdal.org/) for geo-referenced raster manipulation, [openCV](https://opencv.org/) for image manipulation and GUI operation, [scikit-image](https://scikit-image.org/) for filtering and measuring, [scikit-learn](https://scikit-learn.org/stable/) for k-means segmentation, along with a number of standard Python libraries including [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [matplotlib](https://matplotlib.org/), and [tkinter](https://wiki.python.org/moin/TkInter).

+### For Windows

 Once you've got `conda` commands installed, you can open a command-line terminal and create a conda environment with:
 ```
-conda create --name pebblecounts python=3.6 opencv \
+conda create --name pebblecounts python=3.6 opencv shapely \
    scikit-image scikit-learn numpy gdal scipy matplotlib tk
 ```
 Or just use the environment .yml file provided with: